 Cats, like their human counterparts, are prone to the aches, pains, and health issues that seem to come hand-in-hand with advancing age.
 Unfortunately, as the average lifespan of our cats increases, so does the chance that owners will see age-related issues arise in their senior cats.

-As your cat begins to age, your veterinarian will likely start to recommend doing some tests to make certain your cat’s internal organs are functioning as they should.
-Cats have evolved to hide signs that they are feeling under the weather and these tests can let your veterinarian know that something is wrong with your cat, long before he displays outward signs of illness.
+As your cat begins to age, your veterinarian will likely start to recommend a few things.
+All cats should be seen once a year for their annual wellness checkup, however once your cat gets older, it may be helpful for your veterinarian to start doing some tests to make certain your cat’s internal organs are functioning as they should.
+Cats have evolved to hide signs that they are feeling under the weather and these tests can let your vet know that something is wrong with your cat, long before he displays outward signs of illness.

 “I recommend that owners have yearly blood work done on their pets if the animal is healthy, and increase that frequency if any clinical signs present themselves or if abnormalities are seen in the blood work,” says Dr. Julie Byron, a small animal internist at the University of Illinois Veterinary Teaching Hospital in Urbana.

-- Increased or decreased water intake and urination
+- Significant changes in water intake and urination

 - Weight loss